UBC-Thunderbots/Software/docs/architecture-and-design.md

 * [QtCreator](https://doc.qt.io/qtcreator/creator-using-qt-designer.html) (specifically for Widget-based applications)
 * [Widgets](https://doc.qt.io/qt-5/qtwidgets-index.html)

+The [Visualizer](#visualizer) is made up of 3 major components:
+* Qt Components
+  * The [QApplication](https://doc.qt.io/qt-5/qapplication.html).
+This is the Qt component that manages the event loop and all the widgets in the GUI.
+  * The `Visualizer Widget`.
+This contains all of the graphical components used in the [Visualizer](#visualizer).
+* Non-Qt Components
-The [Visualizer](#visualizer) is made up of 2 major components: The [QApplication](https://doc.qt.io/qt-5/qapplication.html) and `Visualizer Widget` that contains all of the graphical components used in the [Visualizer](#visualizer), and the `VisualizerWrapper`.
-The `VisualizerWrapper` runs the [QApplication](https://doc.qt.io/qt-5/qapplication.html) in a separate thread, so that Qt can run its event loop and handle events and rendering without blocking our main thread.
+  * The `VisualizerWrapper`.
+The `VisualizerWrapper` contains the [QApplication](https://doc.qt.io/qt-5/qapplication.html) and `Visualizer Widget`.
+It runs the [QApplication](https://doc.qt.io/qt-5/qapplication.html) in a separate thread, so that Qt can run its event loop and handle events and rendering without blocking our main thread.

 ## Visualizer Diagram
 ![Visualizer Diagram](images/visualizer_diagram.svg)

 ## Inter-thread Communication
 The `VisualizerWrapper` needs to communicate with the [QApplication](https://doc.qt.io/qt-5/qapplication.html) and `Visualizer Widget` running in its separate thread in order to trigger events like drawing when new data is received.
 In order to do this, the `VisualizerWrapper` and `Visualizer Widget` use our `ThreadsafeBuffer` class to communicate.
 The `VisualizerWrapper` pushes data into the buffers, and the `Visualizer Widget` pops the data in a `Producer -> Consumer` pattern.
-This means the `Visualizer Widget` can handle data at its own rate, indepdendant from the `VisualizerWrapper`.
+This means the `Visualizer Widget` can handle data at its own rate, indepdendent from the `VisualizerWrapper`.

 In some rare cases, we use the [Qt MetaObject](https://doc.qt.io/qt-5/moc.html) system to send signals to trigger functions in the Qt thread in a thread-safe way.
 This is further documented in the code.